hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_origin.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Frontdoor Origin.
+* `id` - The ID of the CDN FrontDoor Origin.

 ## Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:
+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Frontdoor Origin.
+* `create` - (Defaults to 30 minutes) Used when creating the CDN FrontDoor Origin.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Frontdoor Origin.
+* `read` - (Defaults to 5 minutes) Used when retrieving the CDN FrontDoor Origin.
-* `update` - (Defaults to 30 minutes) Used when updating the Frontdoor Origin.
+* `update` - (Defaults to 30 minutes) Used when updating the CDN FrontDoor Origin.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Frontdoor Origin.
+* `delete` - (Defaults to 30 minutes) Used when deleting the CDN FrontDoor Origin.

 ## Import

-Frontdoor Origins can be imported using the `resource id`, e.g.
+CDN FrontDoor Origin can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_cdn_frontdoor_origin.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourceGroup1/providers/Microsoft.Cdn/profiles/profile1/originGroups/originGroup1/origins/origin1